Erta Ale in Ethiopia is one of the most active volcanoes in the world and looms above a deadly desert. We ask if it’s worth the risk.

 Atlas & Boots

 The risk of visiting Erta Ale is real and tangible, but the most challenging thing I found was the lack of infrastructure.
 There is no commode at camp (here or the next night), there is no running water, no rubbish bins.
-I spotted a mouse in our hut and the surrounding area is littered with plastic bottles and toilet paper, which can’t be buried in the hardened lava and so floats around if tourists don’t take it back down.
+I spotted a rat in our hut and the surrounding area is littered with plastic bottles and toilet paper, which can’t be buried in the hardened lava and so floats around if tourists don’t take it back down.
 With this in mind, would I recommend a visit to Erta Ale?

 Knowing what I know, knowing that a deadly incident took place mere days after our visit, I would visit again and therefore must conclude that it was worth the risk and effort.
 Visiting Erta Ale is challenging, but it’s also thrilling, enchanting and life affirming.
-I’ve considered before the pros and cons of risky travel and concluded that we should explore as much as our nerves allow.
+I’ve considered before the pros and cons of risky travel and concluded that we should explore as much as our nerve allows.
 This, ladies and gentlemen, this is adventure.

 Visiting Erta Ale: the essentials